Courses

 IV.
 Geology

 Geology is investigating how caves form but also delivers valuable information for cavers.
 We will learn the basics of geology as reading of geological maps, profiles, tectonics, mineralogy and sediments which can show the climate during the last thousands of years.
-Depending on the weather situation, we will do practical field work in the Geo-Park Swabian Alb.
+Depending on the weather situation, we will do practical field work in the Geo-Park Schwäbische Alb (Swabian Jura).
 We will hike to a meteor crater, visit remains of volcanism and collect fossils.

 Image: Practical Hydrology - measuring the production of the Blautopf.